Samsung/ONE/README.md

 framework that performs inference of a given NN model on processors, such as CPU, GPU, DSP or NPU.

-We develop a runtime that runs on a Linux kernel-based OS platform such as Ubuntu, Tizen, or Android, and a compiler toolchain to support NN models made of various NN training frameworks such as Tensorflow or PyTorch in a unified form at runtime.
+We develop a runtime that runs on a Linux kernel-based OS platform such as Ubuntu, Tizen, or Android, and a compiler toolchain to support NN models created using various NN training frameworks such as Tensorflow or PyTorch in a unified form at runtime.

 ## Overview